textninja/mychsa/README.md

   - `MYCHSA_MYSQL_PASSWORD` - Default value is `changeifyouwant`
   - `MYCHSA_PORT` - Configures the port the web server is accessible from.
 Default value is `8080`
+  - `MYCHSA_API_PORT` - Configured the port the locally spun up web server's API is bound to.
+Default is `8888`.
+  - `MYCHSA_API_URL` - Configured the API URL the web interface makes requests to.
+Defaults to `http://localhost:8888`.
+In general, this should correspond to MYCHSA_API_PORT above.

 ## Continuous integration

-Github actions are used to automatically run the unit and end to end tests on Github's CI/CD platform.
+Github actions are used to automatically run the unit tests and end to end tests on Github's CI/CD platform.
 In order to conserve build minutes, the CI action is configured to be run manually rather than on push.

 ## Planned improvements